Codecademy/docs/content/python/concepts/tuples/tuples.md

 > **Note**: If the tuple is made with just parentheses and has only one element, it must contain a trailing comma.
 Otherwise, Python may interpret the surrounding parentheses as an expression instead of a tuple:
 >
 > ```py
-> # This is will be treated as an int, not a tuple.
+> # This will be treated as an int, not a tuple.
 > streaming_days = (3)
 >
 > print(f"Value is {streaming_days}.
 Type is {type  > (streaming_days)}")